BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 ROCKET
 "Why not soar, Ren?"

+INT.
+REN'S CAR (FRONT PASSENGER SEAT) - DAY

+The car's interiors are chaotic.
+Ren is flustered, his heart pounding audibly.
+Suddenly, the car door swings open due to a malfunction.
+As the wind rages inside, Ren's wild eyes dart around.
+Clinging to the seat for dear life, he's nearly thrown out as the car takes a sharp turn.

+His prized BBT-branded messenger bag, symbolic of his past, slips towards the open door.
+As he lunges for it, his phone falls out, breaking into pieces on the road.
+Personal items like his ID, business cards, and farewell letters are caught in the wind, creating a trail behind the speeding car.

+Rocket, in a malfunctioning voice, eerily whistles the BBT theme tune, adding to the atmosphere of dread.

+EXT.
+PACIFIC COAST HIGHWAY - DAY

+From an external view, Ren's car swerves and speeds, leaving a trail of his personal items.
+In the distance, Summer's car, looking like a mobile party, continues on its merry way.

+REN (V.O.):
+"Of all the days for this to happen..."

 Ren fights to reach a panel under the dashboard.

 #### INT.
 ROCKET (FLASHBACK) - DAY